-8.2.2.1 Improved Forest Management, Restoration, and Large Urban Forestry Activity Areas
+8.2.2.1 Restoration and Large Urban Forestry Activity Areas

-For IFM, Restoration, and Large Urban Forestry Activity Areas, a site visit is required as part of all full verifications (see Section 8.4).
+For Restoration and Large Urban Forestry Activity Areas, a site visit is required as part of all full verifications (see Section 8.4).

-During verifications with site visits the Forest Owner, including members of a participating community, may support the verification process by assisting in the monitoring activities to the extent that the verifier feels confident in the results of the verification process.
-However, the verification body should independently take all required measurements (see Section 8.4).
+During verifications with site visits, the Forest Owner, including members of a participating comarca or collective land, may support the verification process by assisting in the monitoring activities to the extent that the verifier feels confident in the results of the verification process.
+However, the verification body should independently take all required measurements (see

+Section 8.4).